-The aim of this bite-sized course is to help you understand how humans make decisions about money.
+The aim of this bite-sized course is to help you understand how we make decisions related to money.
 The content discusses the biases that are at play which cause the disconnect between our intentions and our actual behaviors.
 Why do we spend when we should be saving?
 Why do we throw good money after bad?
 Why do we make poor choices as consumers?

 This is a ten-lesson course on how to form healthy habits.
 The short and practical exercises in this course will help you replace bad mental habits (passivity, negative self-talk, hopelessness, complacency, etc.) with more balanced and healthier ways of thinking.